Swiss to vote on enshrining cycling in the constitution

 This is an urgent necessity not just because of the likely strong increase in traffic in coming years, but also because of the number of cyclists falling victim to accidents in Switzerland, a problem recognised by the government and a large majority of parliamentarians.

-Indeed, “cycling is the only category where, since 2000, the number of people killed or injured in accidents has increased”, transport minister Doris Leuthard pointed out as she launched the campaign for the national vote.
+Indeed, “cycling is the only category where, since 2000, the number of people killed or injured in accidents has increased”, Transport Minister Doris Leuthard pointed out as she launched the campaign for the national vote.
 Part of this increase is due to the use of e-bikes.

 Bern ‘must’ not, but it ‘may’